arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 Finally, there's one last property that impacts the behavior of a model: the discretisation.
 Cells in Arbor are simulated as discrete components called control volumes (CV).
 The size of a CV has an impact on the accuracy of the results of the simulation.
-Usually, smaller CVs are more accurate because they simulate the continuous nature of a neuron more accurately.
+Usually, smaller CVs are more accurate because they simulate the continuous nature of a neuron more closely.

 The user controls the discretisation using a *cv_policy*.
 There are a few different policies to choose from. and they can be composed with one another.
 In this example, we would like the "soma" region